okta/okta.github.io/_source/_docs/how-to/creating-token-with-groups-claim.md

 ---
 layout: docs_page
-title: How to Create a Token with a Groups Claim
+title: Create a Token with a Groups Claim Using the App Profile
-excerpt: How to create an ID token or access token that contains a groups claim
+excerpt: How to use the app profile to create an ID token or  access token that contains a groups claim
 ---

-## How to Create a Token with a Groups Claim Using the Okta Profile
+## How to Create a Token with a Groups Claim Using the App Profile

 You can add a groups claim for any application group or user group into ID tokens or access tokens for API Access Management.
-This process optionally uses Okta's flexible profile, which accepts any JSON-compliant content, to create a whitelist of groups that can then easily be referenced.
+This process optionally uses Okta's flexible app profile, which accepts any JSON-compliant content, to create a whitelist of groups that can then easily be referenced.
 This is especially useful if you have a large number of groups to whitelist or otherwise need to dynamically set group whitelists on a per-application basis.